Albrecht von Urach: Second World War

 In early 1939 he returned to Europe and was posted to Rome as the Foreign Office liaison between the German and Italian Press, and made friends with Count Ciano.
 A supporter in the Foreign Office was Ernst von Weizsäcker, whose family had worked with Albrecht's family in the past.
 In 1940 he brought neutral American and Italian journalists to report on the invasion of Norway, and then in 1941 during the invasion of Russia.
 Following the Tripartite Pact between Germany, Japan and Italy signed in September 1940, he was sent on a secret mission to Japan in May and June 1941 to persuade the Japanese to attack the British in Asia; ostensibly the mission was for the co-operation of the German and Japanese press services.
 In April 1941 Yosuke Matsuoka agreed a neutrality pact between Japan and Russia.
-Failed in his mission, he returned on the Trans-Siberian Railway shortly before Russia was invaded.
+Failed in his mission, he returned to the Trans-Siberian Railway shortly before Russia was invaded.
 Ciano's diary of 10 March 1942 mentions German pessimism about the war in Russia, and that Prince "Alberto von Urago" had visited Rome, making "bitter-sweet" comments about Japan, and hinting at the need for an Axis peace with Britain.
 "Urach also said that the liquidation of Russia still appears to be a very hard task".
 11 March: "The Duce was indignant about Urach's declarations".

-Seen in Berlin as an expert on East Asia, he spent much of 1939-43 writing about Japan's progress (see below).
+Seen in Berlin as an expert on East Asia, he spent much of 1939–43 writing about Japan's rapid technological advancements since the mid 19th century.
 The 1943 booklet "The secret of Japan's strength" is his best known, selling 800,000 copies, and is of particular interest insofar as someone with a partial dislike for Japan should glorify its martial spirit.
-Anxious to leave Germany, which was now facing defeat, in early 1944 he succeeded in being appointed press attaché at the German Embassy in Berne, with the rank of Unterkonsul.
-His children Manuela and Peter were born in Berne.
+Anxious to leave Germany, which was now facing defeat, in early 1944 he succeeded in being appointed press attaché at the German Embassy in Bern, with the rank of Unterkonsul.
+His children Manuela and Peter were born in Bern.
 Here he is said to have assisted a group smuggling capital out of Switzerland to the USA via "Banque Charles" in Monaco, where his second cousin Louis II reigned.
-However, the Swiss Kriminalpolizei files reveal that they had him under surveillance in 1944-45, and found after several months that he was not the well-connected clandestine financier that they had been led to believe.
+However, the Swiss Kriminalpolizei files reveal that they had him under surveillance in 1944–45, and found after several months that he was not the well-connected clandestine financier that they had been led to believe.

 In May 1945, as the Embassy no longer represented a state, all the German Embassy staff was expelled to the French-controlled part of Germany, and he was interned for questioning until 1946.
 He was interviewed twice in October 1945 by OSS officers, who concluded that: "He has been cooperative, and his information is considered reliable.
 He is not an automatic internee and is of no further CI interest".
-The OSS wartime chief in Berne had been Allen Dulles.
+The OSS wartime chief in Bern had been Allen Dulles.